miyako/wak-freexl/README.md

 wak-freexl
 ==========

-Wakanda module to use FreeXL
+Wakanda module to use [FreeXL](https://www.gaia-gis.it/fossil/freexl/index).

 Example
 -------